RobertBlackwell01/frameworks_and_languages_module/technical_report.md

 ```

-(In the data() method of the Vue component (RootComponent), you're using object literals to define two objects: attendee and attendees.
+(In the data() method of the Vue component (RootComponent), using object literals to define two objects: attendee and attendees.
 These objects have properties like id, name, and notes within the attendee object and an empty array within the attendees object. - 40ish words)

 (Provide reference urls to your sources of information about the feature - required)